koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-APIs for side effects are very similar with DOM APIs -->
+The APIs for side effects are very similar with DOM APIs -->

 # Side effects for a Host environment